 “We need you.
 I won’t help you get high.”

-I was nineteen when my drug addict mother died of an overdose, leaving four kids behind.
-I am the oldest of my siblings and did everything I could while my mother was alive to help her.
+Later that month, my drug addict mother died of an overdose, leaving four kids behind.
+As the oldest of my siblings, I did everything I could while my mother was alive to help her.
 Now that she was gone, I wanted to keep my family together.
 Soon enough, CPS would become involved, and who knew what would happen after that.

 “I love all of you,” I told my three younger siblings.
 “Mom didn’t leave us anything.
 We may be separated for a while, but if we are, I will find you and visit as often as I can.”